Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10395
 ```
-These formulas gives a mean and median of 9354.23 and 10395 respectively.
+These formulas give a mean and median of 9354.23 and 10395 respectively.

 ## What is the average daily activity pattern?

-1. Making a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis):
+1) Making a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis):

 ```r
 # Compute the means of steps accross all days for each interval